Proudly building our leather goods

 Remaining a fairly underground brand, Stash has simply let the product and her customers spread the word.
 This word-of-mouth marketing plan has put Stash on the arms of customers across the United States and as far away as Malaysia, South Africa, Australia, New Zealand, and France.
 The greatest majority of Stash customers are repeat.
 Collectors.
 Many coming back for three bags or more.

 At the moment, Stash goods are all sold direct via the good new-fashioned rumor mill, a combination of web, email, and social media outlets.
 And all of that keeps Stash busy a solid 6 days a week.
-You can also find a limited selection of Stash at Helm Boots in Austin, Moth & Rust in Round Top, and coming this summer Saint Cloud in Houston.
+You can also find a limited selection of Stash at Helm Boots in Austin, Moth & Rust in Round Top, and Saint Cloud in Houston.

 Johnson had this to say after playing at the factory, "The factory has been preserved and nurtured to an extent to where I suspect it looks much the same as it might have a hundred years ago.
 It's a glimpse into an America that once was; a sacred fortress cherished by its owners, built with great care, and rich with soul.
 It's one of my favorite places to play music."